girasquid/LEMUR/README.md

 Ruby 1.9.3
 Tested on Ubuntu 12.04

 Getting Started
 -------------
+You'll need to replace 'yourapplication' with the name of your application (no spaces allowed, use underscores!) when walking through on Linode.
+You'll also need to drop in your public key into the place where it says "YOUR_SSH_KEY_HERE" (you can add multiple if you're adding a team).

-1. Install with stack script on linode  (make sure to update the SSH keys in the script so you can login to the server)
+1. Install with stack script on Linode  (make sure to update the SSH keys in the script so you can login to the server)
 2. Update your gemfile to look like this:
 ```ruby
 source 'https://rubygems.org'